 The term family violence refers to violent or abusive behaviour in the home directed toward one or more persons.
-In Australia, the Australian Bureau of Statistics’ (2005) Personal Safety Survey found that of all women who had experienced partner violence since the age of 15 years and had children in their care during the relationship, 59 percent reported that the violence had been witnessed by children.1
+In Australia, the Australian Bureau of Statistics’ (2022) Personal Safety Survey found that an estimated 2.6 million people aged 18 years and over (13%) witnessed violence towards a parent by a partner before the age of 15.

 Victims of violence